Elicit vs Litmaps

 Elicit

-AI research assistant for finding and analyzing papers.
+AI research assistant for systematic literature reviews and evidence synthesis

 Visit Website